Chad Finley: Racing career

-Finley began his racing career at the age of 10.
+Finley began his racing career at the age of ten.
 He finished third in the East Lansing Kart Track Championship points his first season and won the championship the following.
 He won the Great Lakes Sprint Series Championship and finished sixth in the World Karting Association (WKA) in 2005.

 In 2006, Finley made his full-sized stock car debut with the ASA Late Model Series.
 His first full season in the full-sized stock car came in 2007 when at the age of 15 he won the Outlaw Super Late Model Rookie-of-the-Year award at Spartan Speedway (Mich.).

 2008 saw many firsts for Finley.
 He scored his first career Outlaw Super Late Model feature win at Spartan Speedway (Mich.) and then visited victory lane again just a couple months later, this time driving a Template Pro Late Model in the Super Pro Late Model Series.

 In 2009, saw Finley make the jump to the ARCA Racing Series driving for future NASCAR Sprint Cup Series champion Brad Keselowski.
-He won a pole award at Rockingham Speedway (N.C.), scored one top-five finish, and three top-10s in just four starts that season.
+He won a pole award at Rockingham Speedway (N.C.), scored one top-five finish, and three top-tens in just four starts that season.
 Finley made seven starts in the ARCA Racing Series in 2010 where he tied his career best finish of third, twice.
 Those two top-three finishes came at Rockingham Speedway (N.C.) and Pocono Raceway (Pa.).
 Chad also raced events at major NASCAR venues such as Texas Motor Speedway (Tex.), and Michigan International Speedway (Mich.).

-In 2011, Finley competed for JEGS/CRA All-Stars Tour Championship, finishing third in the overall points standings with five top-five finishes and eight top-10 finishes.
+In 2011, Finley competed for JEGS/CRA All-Stars Tour Championship, finishing third in the overall points standings with five top-five finishes and eight top-ten finishes.
 He scored two season-high second-place finishes at Lucas Oil Raceway (Ind.) and Dixie Motor Speedway (Mich.) respectively.

 In 2012, Finley scored his first career win in the JEGS/CRA All-Stars Tour at Columbus Motor Speedway (Ohio).
-He also won the Fast Qualifier Award in both the ARCA/CRA Super Series and JEGS/CRA All-Stars and finished the year with four top-five finishes and seven top-10 finishes.
+He also won the Fast Qualifier Award in both the ARCA/CRA Super Series and JEGS/CRA All-Stars and finished the year with four top-five finishes and seven top-ten finishes.